Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 - Public transportation delays and closures are common.
 Check Transport for London‘s status updates page before setting out.

-- Most tourist attractions are on or within the Underground’s Circle Line and in zone 1.
+- Most tourist attractions are on or within the Underground’s Circle Line and in transportation zone 1.

 - Transport for London has a fantastic journey planner.
 It gives you the price, estimated time and route for your journey.
 You can even edit your preferences for the way you want to travel.